Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations

-{\bf Training with auxiliary} forward trajectories whose inverse counterparts are missing is shown in the second row of Figure~\ref{fig:proposed_method}.
-To incorporate auxiliary data into training, we employ an interleaved training scheme with two types of forward passes.
-In the \textbf{paired pass}, a batch of trajectory pairs is sampled from the paired dataset ($\mathcal{D}_{paired}$), and the common latent representation is formed by a random convex combination.
-In the \textbf{auxiliary pass}, a batch is sampled from the auxiliary dataset ($\mathcal{D}_{aux}$), and the common latent representation is derived solely from the sensorimotor observations of the forward task, with the combination weight ($p$) fixed to 1, as shown in the second row in the figure.
-The parameters of the inverse encoder and decoder ($E_I$ and $D_I$) remain frozen during the auxiliary pass.
-Note that the auxiliary pass is aimed to integrate out-of-distribution task parameters into the common latent space and the representation capacities of the forward encoder and decoder ($E_F$ and $D_F$) stay the same as we expect in-distribution sensorimotor executions from these task parameters.
-During training, two forward passes are alternated stochastically (auxiliary pass executed with probability $p_{\text{aux}}$) to balance learning sensorimotor executions with paired task parameters and incorporating novel task parameters (and their unpaired forward executions) into the common latent space.
-We determined the auxiliary pass probability ($p_{\text{aux}}$) empirically during our evaluations.
+{\bf Training with auxiliary} forward trajectories without inverse counterparts is shown in the second row of Fig.~\ref{fig:proposed_method}.
+We incorporate auxiliary data via interleaved training with two forward-pass types.
+In the \textbf{paired pass}, trajectory pairs are sampled from $\mathcal{D}_{paired}$, and their common latent representation is formed by a random convex combination.
+In the \textbf{auxiliary pass}, samples from $\mathcal{D}_{aux}$ form the common latent representation solely from forward-task SM observations, with $p=1$, while $E_I$ and $D_I$ remain frozen.
+This integrates OOD task parameters into the common latent space without changing the representation capacities of $E_F$ and $D_F$, since these parameters are expected to produce in-distribution SM executions.
+The two passes alternate stochastically with probability $p_{\text{aux}}$, balancing SM-execution learning from paired task parameters with integration of novel task parameters and their unpaired forward executions. $p_{\text{aux}}$ was set empirically.

-{\bf Inference of inverse} trajectories for novel parameters is shown in the bottom row of Figure~\ref{fig:proposed_method}.
+{\bf Inference of inverse} trajectories for novel parameters is shown in the bottom row of Fig.~\ref{fig:proposed_method}.
 Here, our aim is to generate the trajectory of a novel inverse task by querying our system with the novel task parameter and observation points from its forward execution.
-As shown in the figure, these observations are processed by $E_F$ and then averaged to generate the common representation ($r$), which can be used to generate both forward and inverse sensorimotor trajectories.
-Next, $r$ is used as input to $D_I$, along with the task parameters, to generate the complete inverse sensorimotor trajectory by querying the system at all time steps from 0 to 1.
+As shown in the figure, these observations are \serdaradd{encoded} by $E_F$ and then averaged to generate the common representation ($r$), which can be used to generate both forward and inverse SM trajectories \serdaradd{using $D_F$ and $D_I$, respectively}.
+Next, $r$ is used as input to $D_I$, along with the task parameters, to generate the complete inverse SM trajectory by querying the system at all time steps from 0 to 1.